 Flowering and Fragrance

-It’s rare to see a monstera bloom, even outdoors.
+It’s rare to see a monstera bloom, even when growing outdoors.

 However, it’s hard to miss when it does.